minhtuannguyen/remote-test-refresh/README.md

 [![Clojars Project](http://clojars.org/minhtuannguyen/remote-test-refresh/latest-version.svg)](https://clojars.org/minhtuannguyen/remote-test-refresh)

-`remote-test-refresh` is a leiningen plugin which synchronizes automatically changes of local repository with other repository on remote machine over ssh.
+`remote-test-refresh` is a leiningen plugin which uses SSH to synchronizes code changes between local and remote machine automatically.
 When running, `remote-test-refresh` will scan for all source and test resources defined in the project.clj.
-When detecting change, `remote-test-refresh` will transfer the diff per ssh and apply it to the to the remote repository.
+When detecting change, `remote-test-refresh` will transfer the diff per ssh and apply it to the remote repository.

 In summary, `remote-test-refresh` offer possibilities:
    +  to synchronize code change between local and remote repository over ssh.
-   +  to run command (.i.e start application) on the remote repository and stream its output.
+   +  to run command (.i.e start application, run tests) on the remote repository and stream its output to local machine
-   +  to forward port from the remote host to your local maschine.
-It's useful to test interactively.
+   +  to forward port between remote and local machine.
+It's useful to test application interactively.

 This picture explains how `remote-test-refresh` works: